devchallenges-io/curriculum/2-responsive-web/challenges/group_1/1-minimal-blog-card.md

   - Use CSS to style the card.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Minimal Blog Card Challenge"
+  title: "Minimal Blog Card Challenge | HTML & CSS project"
-  description: "Create a simple blog card using HTML and CSS.
+  description: "Create a simple blog card project using HTML and CSS.
 Improve your web development skills by creating a web page that displays a blog card with an image, title, short description, and tag.
-This project will help you practice basic HTML and CSS skills, as well as enhance your ability to create and style web components.
-By deploying the solution and submitting the Repository URL and Demo URL, you will gain experience in sharing your work with others."
+This project will help you practice basic HTML and CSS skills, as well as enhance your ability to create and style web components."
   keywords:
     - "minimal blog card challenge"
     - "html css"